Veryable/slate/source/index.html.md

     -H "Authorization: Bearer [JWT string]"
 ```

-This endpoint gets the routings for your business.
+This endpoint updates a routing for your business.

 ### HTTP Request